Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 Managers often enjoy onboarding and orientation, but tend to shy away from disciplinary conversations because they feel uncomfortable.

-Ignoring bad behavior and not talking to team members can lead to bigger issues, like:
+Ignoring bad behaviour and not talking to team members can lead to bigger issues such as:

 On the other hand, if you tackle discipline with care and empathy, it can really pay off.

-In the end, this can boost your employer brand and help retain your staff longer.
+In the end, this can boost your employer brand and help retain your staff.

-As a fractional partner, we support many businesses by creating a guide that explains the key parts of an effective disciplinary process.
+As a fractional partner, we support many businesses with their feedback and disciplinary processes, and we have created a guide that explains the key parts of an effective disciplinary process.

 We hope this guide helps you audit and improve your HR process.